Max1million/Rubiks-cube/README.md

 Run the program and a virtual Rubik's Cube will appear

-You can change the turn speed with line 9 in the program.
+You can change the turn speed by changing line 9 in the program.
 The higher the turn speed, the faster the turns.
 A turn speed of 160 is instant.
 A turn speed of 0 or greater than 160 will cause an error.

 Type keys to turn sides.
 The keys are meant to mimic finger tricks on the physical Rubik's Cube